“Cistern of Philoxenos”

-Binbirdirek (“Thousand and One Columns”) Cistern, possible the Cistern of Philoxenos known from textual sources, though it is perhaps more likely identified with the open cistern in Cağaloğlu (see below)
+Binbirdirek (“Thousand and One Columns”) Cistern is often identified as the Cistern of Philoxenos known from textual sources, though another candidate is the ruins of an open cistern in Cağaloğlu.

 is a common Mason’s Mark